-Screening for colorectal cancer is covered under the Affordable Care Act for people over age 50.
-Depending on your insurance plan, you may be able to get tested at no cost to you.
-Talk with your insurance provider.
+Thanks to the Affordable Care Act, insurance plans must cover screening for colorectal cancer for people over age 50.
+Depending on your insurance, you may be able to get tested at no cost to you.
+Talk with your insurance company.

 What do I ask the doctor?

 Visiting the doctor can be stressful.
 It helps to have questions written down ahead of time.
 You may also want to ask a family member or close friend to go with you to take notes.